Zuleikha Robinson: Career

-Robinson has made her film debut in the 2000 experimental film Timecode.
+Robinson made her film debut in the 2000 experimental film Timecode.
 She gained attention on the 2001 series The Lone Gunmen, part of The X-Files franchise.
 She played Yves Adele Harlow, a mysterious thief who often aided (and sometimes hindered) the starring trio.

 Robinson's first lead role brought her to Morocco, playing a 19th-century Arabian princess named Jazira, opposite Viggo Mortensen and Omar Sharif, in Disney's $80 million Western epic Hidalgo (2004), directed by Joe Johnston.
 The film tells the story of long-distance endurance horse rider, Frank Hopkins.
 In 2006, she played a Bengali character called Moushumi Mazumdar in Mira Nair's acclaimed film The Namesake, based on the book of the same name.

 In 2007, Robinson had a supporting role in the HBO series Rome, and the following year played Eva Marquez, a NYPD detective, in the Fox police drama New Amsterdam.
 Robinson joined the cast of Lost in 2009 during its fifth season, as recurring character Ilana Verdansky, and was promoted to series regular for the sixth season.
 In 2012, she was cast in the second season of Homeland in a recurring role as Roya Hammad.
 Robinson also played a supporting role in the drama thriller film The Boy.

 In 2014, Robinson was cast in Intelligence as Amelia Hayes, Gabriel's wife and a former CIA field officer.

 In 2016, Robinson was cast as Lady Capulet in the ABC period drama Still Star-Crossed produced by ShondaLand.

-Since 2019, she has a recurring role on Law & Order: SVU as Assistant District Attorney Vanessa Hadid, bureau chief of sex crimes at the Manhattan District Attorney's Office.
+Since 2019, she has a recurring role on Law & Order: Special Victims Unit as Assistant District Attorney Vanessa Hadid, bureau chief of sex crimes at the Manhattan District Attorney's Office.

 Personal life

+Robinson's brother is field botanist Alastair Robinson.

-Robinson was married to short film director Sean Doyle from 2009 to 2014.
+She was married to short film director Sean Doyle from 2009 to 2014.